wonyangcho/studylog/_posts/2020-02-16-Soft Actor-Critic Algorithms and Applications.md

 $$

-- Starting from the last time step, we change the constrained maximization to the dual problem.
+- Starting from the last time step, we **change the constrained maximization to the dual problem**.

 $$